junxit/us-congress-bills-114/metadata.md

 - 2016-09-26 — Referred to the Committee on Foreign Affairs, and in addition to the Committee on Intelligence (Permanent Select), for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2016-09-26 — Referred to the Committee on Foreign Affairs, and in addition to the Committee on Intelligence (Permanent Select), for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2016-09-26 — Referred to the Committee on Foreign Affairs, and in addition to the Committee on Intelligence (Permanent Select), for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2016-09-28 — Committee on Foreign Affairs discharged. (consideration: CR H6058)
+- 2016-09-28 — Committee on Foreign Affairs discharged.(consideration: CR H6058)
+- 2016-09-28 — Committee on Intelligence (Permanent) discharged. (consideration: CR H6058)
+- 2016-09-28 — Committee on Intelligence (Permanent) discharged.(consideration: CR H6058)
+- 2016-09-28 — Considered by unanimous consent. (consideration: CR H6058-6059)
+- 2016-09-28 — Motion to reconsider laid on the table Agreed to without objection.
+- 2016-09-28 — Mr. Stewart asked unanimous consent to discharge from committee and consider.
+- 2016-09-28 — On agreeing to the resolution Agreed to without objection. (text: CR H6058-6059)
+- 2016-09-28 — Passed/agreed to in House: On agreeing to the resolution Agreed to without objection.(text: CR H6058-6059)